- Course: Chemical Engineering MEng, BEng

 What inspired you become interested in the field of engineering/computing?

 From a young age, I’ve always been inquisitive and curious about the logic and science behind how things work.
 As a result, during secondary school the sciences and mathematics were inevitably my favourite subjects.
 After much research, I found out that there was a lot of flexibility studying chemical engineering and I wasn’t tied down to any specific industry.
 As I was not sure which field/industry I wanted to be in, this was the main selling point for me.
 I could use my science and problem solving background and apply it with a degree in chemical engineering to obtain a job in almost any field.
 Sounded like a dream come true to me!

 Why did you choose to study at the University of Leeds?

-When I applied to the University of Leeds, it was 3rd in ranking for chemical engineering.
+When I applied to the University of Leeds, it was third in ranking for Chemical Engineering.
 So it was known and established for what I wanted to study.
 I also did some research into the city to see what types of activities it had to offer and it turned out that Leeds had a bit of everything.